Climate and Average Weather Year Round in Wilmington North Carolina, United States

 Based on growing degree days alone, the first spring blooms in Wilmington should appear around January 28, only rarely appearing before January 16 or after February 17.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.2 months, from April 8 to July 13, with an average daily incident shortwave energy per square meter above 5.8 kWh.
-The brightest day of the year is May 17, with an average of 6.6 kWh.
+The brightest month of the year in Wilmington is May, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.8 months, from November 11 to February 6, with an average daily incident shortwave energy per square meter below 3.4 kWh.
-The darkest day of the year is December 25, with an average of 2.6 kWh.
+The darkest month of the year in Wilmington is December, with an average of 2.7 kWh.

 Average Daily Incident Shortwave Solar Energy in Wilmington

 For the purposes of this report, the geographical coordinates of Wilmington are 34.226 deg latitude, -77.945 deg longitude, and 39 ft elevation.